meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 ### Merge Account Associated with Service X

+The app runs the Authenticate with Service X action.

+If the authentication fails, the user sees something like "Sign-in Failed" and his state remains unchanged.

+If the authentication succeeds but there is not an existing app account for the resulting identity, the user sees something like "No such account", the action ends, and his state remains unchanged.

-The app gathers credentials for service X either automatically (e.g. with an OAuth service), or directly from the user.
-If the credentials don't match an existing account, the user's state remains unchanged and the user sees an "no such account" error message.
-If the credentials do match an existing account, the user's current account and the existing account are merged in an app-specific manner (potentially with user input), the user is logged in to the merged account, and as a result his state is Signed Up.
+If the authentication succeeds and there is an existing registered account for the resulting identity, the user's current account and the existing account are merged in an app-specific manner (potentially with user input), the user is logged in to the merged account, and as a result his state is Signed Up.

 ### Add Service X

-This is equivalent to Sign Up with Service X, but is only available when the user is in the Signed Up state.
+If the identity service for service X supports identity creation, the app runs the Create Identity with Service X action.

+* If the identity is created successfully, it is associated with the user's current account and the user can sign-in to his current account using service X in the future.

+* If it fails due to a conflicting account, the user is asked whether he wants to merge the conflicting account.
+If he does not, his state remains unchanged and the calling action is canceled.
+Otherwise the Merge Account Associated with Service X action is run.

+If the identity service for service X does not support identity creation, the app runs the Authenticate with Service X action and handles it's outcome as
+follows:

+If the authentication fails, the user sees something like "Sign-in Failed", his state remains unchanged, and the action is canceled.

+If the authentication succeeds and there is an existing app account for the resulting identity, the user is asked whether he wants to merge the conflicting account.
+If he does not, his state remains unchanged and the calling action is canceled.
+Otherwise the Merge Account Associated with Service X action is run.

+If the authentication succeeds and there is not an existing app account for the resulting identity, the identity is associated with the user's current account and the user can sign-in to his current account using service X in the future.

 ### Remove Service X

-The user becomes unable to login to his current account using service X.
+The user becomes unable to login to his current account using his service X identity.

 # Developer Stories